What is homeowners insurance?

 In order to qualify for payment from your insurance company, you must meet the conditions that are spelled out in your homeowner’s policy.
 Some conditions dictate your responsibilities before a loss occurs, and some dictate the actions you must take after the loss to remain eligible for coverage.
 Reading your policy carefully to familiarize yourself with your responsibilities under the policy is always advisable and can speed things along should a loss occur.

 Where loss is covered under the master policy and personal policy

 Form HO-6 has a unique feature.
 When a loss is covered by both the condominium’s or co-op’s master insurance policy and your individual policy, your homeowner’s insurance will pay only for the balance of the loss that remains after the master insurance policy pays 100 percent of its limit.

 If you rent a house or an apartment, you might think you don’t need insurance because you don’t own the building.
 Your landlord has coverage, right?
 Probably.
 But your landlord’s insurance only covers the building, not your belongings.
 Without insurance of your own, you could be left with nothing in the event of a fire or burglary.
 And what if a friend slips on your bathroom floor and hits his head on the bathtub?
 Your landlord’s insurance won’t pay for his medical expenses, either.

 What is it?

 Renters insurance (HO-4) is a special kind of homeowners insurance.
 It provides no coverage for the building itself.
 Instead, it covers your personal possessions if you rent a house or apartment and offers a level of liability protection.

 What is covered?

-Standard renter’s insurance policies only cover losses which result from any of “Named Perils” itemized in the policy.
+Standard renter’s insurance policies only cover losses that result from any of the “Named Perils” itemized in the policy.
 If your property is lost or damaged as a result of one of these perils, your insurance company will compensate you for your loss.
 Some of the typical “Named Perils” are: